Everything You Need To Know About Windows 9, Microsoft's Next Major Software Release

 Windows 9 may be able to adapt depending on what device you’re using

-“Threshold” could “look and work” differently depending on the type of device you’re using, according to Foley.
-Those using a Windows laptop or desktop computer will get a version of Windows “Threshold” that emphasises the traditional desktop.
+Windows 9 aka “Threshold” could “look and work” differently depending on the type of device you’re using, according to Foley.
+Those using a Windows laptop or desktop computer will get a version of Windows Threshold that emphasises the traditional desktop.

 You made be able to pay for extra features